 “It’s easy to find faults, son.
 Most can’t distinguish fault from a feature.
 If they could, they would be busy making their own features and not finding faults in others.
 Trust your instincts when it comes to your own art.”

 If you do not believe in what you do and who you are, how can you possibly expect others to endorse your proposition?
 Positive self-importance comes from being honest with yourself, your opinions about yourself, and your work.
-Learn to love yourself, take care of yourself, treat yourself, believe in yourself, this is how you build a sense of self-importance.
+Learn to love yourself, take care of yourself, treat yourself, and believe in yourself, this is how you build a sense of self-importance.

 Making others feel important

-When you make someone feel special, you create a special bond with that person, your relationship and the leverage you have from it becomes special, it is a sign of love, of care, you automatically solicit positive emotions from the other person.
+When you make someone feel special, you create a special bond with that person, and your relationship and the leverage you have from it becomes special, it is a sign of love, of care, you automatically solicit positive emotions from the other person.